 Mature Oligochaetes have a clitellum which is always located closer to the head end; this is an unsegmented band or saddle located about a third of the way back from the head, see the drawings on the terrestrial species page.

-Tubifex (above left and below), is the bright red worms sold in tight bundles for feeding freshwater aquarium fish, it is a freshwater oligochaete.
+Tubifex (above and below), is the bright red worms sold in tight bundles for feeding freshwater aquarium fish, it is a freshwater oligochaete.
 The bright red colour is the blood vessels, the worm itself is transparent.

 In the wild it lives at the bottom of rivers and streams in thick mud.
 It can survive in water with low oxygen content and is often found downstream of sewage works where it can reach densities of 8000 per square metre.